LarsDenBakker/blog-posts/developing-without-a-build/introduction.md

 Instead I think the starting point should be reverted.
 Instead of trying to make our production build work during development, we should be writing standard code that runs in the browser as is and perform light transformation on that code where necessary.

 ## es-dev-server
 You can do almost everything described in this article with any regular http server.
 That being said, there are still web server features which can really help the development experience.
-For example smart caching, SPA routing, resolving node modules, reloading the browser on file changes and making your code compatible for running on older browsers.

-At `open-wc` we created [es-dev-server](https://www.npmjs.com/package/es-dev-server) to help with this.
-It is specifically designed for developing without a build, but also supports light transformations with babel.
-For example for compatibility with older browsers, or for supporting typescript.
+At `open-wc` we created [es-dev-server](https://www.npmjs.com/package/es-dev-server), a composable web server designed to help development without any build step.
+It improves developer productivity with features such as caching, reloading on file changes, SPA routing, node resolve bare imports and a compatibility mode for older browsers.

 ## Getting started
 To get started with developing without any build tools, you can use the `open-wc` project scaffolding to set up the basics: